theerthaavnsh/Sushi-Website/README.md

   <h2> 1.
 Installation </h2>
 To use the sushi website locally, follow these steps:

-1.Clone the repository or download the source code files.
+1.Clone the repository or download the source code files.<br>
-2.Open the project directory.
+2.Open the project directory.<br>
-3.Start a local development server or simply open the index.html file in a web browser.
+3.Start a local development server or simply open the index.html file in a web browser.<br>

   <h2>2.
 Usage</h2>
 Once the sushi website is running, you can navigate through different sections of the website, view the sushi menu, and experience the custom animations triggered by scrolling.